LLB (Hons) in Legal Practice - distance learning over 4 years –

 The City Law School, incorporating the former Inns of Court School of Law, was the first University Law School in London to educate students and practitioners at every stage of legal education.

 The City Law School is part of City, University of London.
-Founded in 1894, the University is a 'top 20' university, ranked 18th in the UK and fourth in London, in the Guardian University Guide 2017.
 The University is also one of the top 10 Universities in the UK for graduate employment.

 We aim to develop the professional, dynamic, highly motivated, and "practice-ready" lawyers of the future.